Estimation and Inference on Treatment Effects Under Treatment-Based Sampling: Introduction

 Our paper is related to the literature of stratified sampling, program evaluation and partial identification.
-Stratified sampling is one of the oldest sampling methods studied in statistics.
-(See e.g. \cite{Neyman:34:JRSS}.)
-Early econometrics literature on stratified sampling assumed that the conditional distribution of observations given a stratum belongs to a parametric family.
-(See \cite{Manski/Lerman:77:Eca}, \cite{Manski/McFadden:81:StructuralAnalysis}, \cite{Cosslett:81:StructuralAnalysis, Cosslett:81:Eca}, \cite{Imbens:92:Eca}, and \cite{Imbens:96:JOE}.) \cite{Wooldridge:99:Eca, Wooldridge:01:ET} studied \textit{M}-estimators under nonrandom sampling which do not rely on this assumption.
-Closer to this paper, \cite{Breslow/McNeney/Wellner:03:AS} and \cite{Tripathi:11:ET} investigated the problem of efficient estimation under stratified sampling schemes. \cite{Tripathi:11:ET} considered moment-based models under various stratified sampling schemes and proved that the empirical likelihood estimators adapted to an appropriate change of measure to achieve efficiency.
-The stratified sampling scheme studied by \cite{Tripathi:11:ET} is different from this paper's set-up because the identification of the counterfactual quantities in this paper cannot be formulated as arising from the moment condition of his paper.
+Early econometrics literature on stratified sampling assumed that the conditional distribution of observations given a stratum belongs to a parametric family \citep[]{Manski/Lerman:77:Eca,Manski/McFadden:81:StructuralAnalysis, Cosslett:81:StructuralAnalysis, Cosslett:81:Eca, Imbens:92:Eca, Imbens:96:JOE}. \cite{Wooldridge:99:Eca, Wooldridge:01:ET} studied \textit{M}-estimators under nonrandom sampling which do not rely on this assumption.
+Closer to this paper, \cite{Breslow/McNeney/Wellner:03:AS} and \cite{Tripathi:11:ET} investigated the problem of efficient estimation under stratified sampling schemes.
+The stratified sampling scheme studied by \cite{Tripathi:11:ET} is different from this paper's set-up because the former focuses on parametric models and assumes that the population share can be identified from an additional data source.
 Neither does this paper's framework fall into the framework of \cite{Breslow/McNeney/Wellner:03:AS} who considered variable probability sampling which is different from the standard stratified sampling studied here.
 In the program evaluations literature, there is surprisingly little research which deals with inference under treatment-based sampling. \cite{Chen/Hong/Tarozzi:08:AS} established semiparametric efficiency bounds in a general model with missing values, but their approach does not apply to our framework, because missing values arise depending on the treatment status here. \cite{Escanciano/Zhu:13:Cemmap} studied semiparametric models where the parameter of interest is conditionally identified in the sense that their moment equality restrictions admit a unique solution in terms of the parameter correponding to each fixed value of some nuisance parameters.
 While their general framework can potentially be applied to treatment-based sampling, we believe it is still important to study exclusively the issue of treatment-based sampling, implications for its external validity, and the problem of optimal sampling design.
 The results in this paper in their own context are new. \cite{Kaido/Santos:14:Eca} studied efficient estimation of a partially identified set defined by moment inequalities in a way that is amenable to convex analysis so that the identified set is essentially a function of a nuisance parameter.
 However, in contrast to our set-up, their identified set as a function is not necessarily a smooth function, which raises complication that does not arise in our case.
 In our set-up, the identified set is indexed by the population share with respect to which the treatment effect parameters vary smoothly. \cite{Heckman/Todd:09:EJ} offered a nice, simple idea to identify and estimate the treatment effect on the treated under treatment-based sampling that is solely based on the treatment status.
-In contrast to \cite{Heckman/Todd:09:EJ} who focused on the case where the treatment effect parameters are point-identified, this paper accommodates more generally the set-ups where they are not point-identified with lack of information on population shares.
+In contrast to \cite{Heckman/Todd:09:EJ} who focused on the case where the treatment effect parameters are point-identified, this paper accommodates more generally the set-ups where they are set-identified.